datawan-labs/schools/README.md

 <details>
   <summary>
-    Because of Mercator projections, it’s easy to get a bias view of how big certain countries are.
-If you’re curious about the actual size of Indonesia, here’s how it compares to Europe:
+    Because of Mercator projections, it’s easy to get distorted view of how big some countries are.
+If you’re curious about true size of Indonesia, here’s how it compares to Europe:
   </summary>

   <img src="./docs/indonesia-true-size.png">